-2.3.2 On-Chip Read-Only Memory (ROM)
+2.2.3 On-Chip Read-Only Memory (ROM)

 The zero-wait-state ROM is located at the byte address range FE0000h - FFFFFFh.
 The ROM is composed of four 16K-word blocks, for a total of 128K bytes of ROM.
-The ROM address space can be mapped by software to the internal ROM.
+The ROM address space can be mapped by software to the external memory or to the internal ROM.